BTC Markets are proud to be the first fully certified digital currency exchange in Australia with the Australian Digital Commerce Association (ADCA).

 - maintain membership of an External Dispute Resolution Scheme to facilitate fair resolution of customer complaints and disputes (see https://btcmarkets.net/suggestions-complaints)

-- clearly describe their pricing and fee structures on their websites (see https://btcmarkets.net/fees )
+- clearly describe our pricing and fee structures on our website

-- clearly describe their complaints handling process and contact details on their websites (see https://btcmarkets.net/suggestions-complaints)
+- clearly describe our complaints handling process and contact details on our website

 BTC Markets must adopt, maintain and comply with an AML/CTF program consistent with the requirements of the Sanctions Law, and AML/CTF Law so far as applicable.